It’s always such a nice feeling to get out of the scramble of planting season and into the routine of regular maintenance.

 Among other tasks, regular maintenance means watering.
-Because we’re moving out of our wetter months and into crispy and dry July, I though this would be a good opportunity to talk a little bit about water conservation strategies and watering in the garden.
+Because we’ve moved into crispy and dry July, I thought this would be a good opportunity to talk a little bit about water conservation strategies and watering in the garden.

 Water is a precious resource and if you’re a gardener in the Rocky Mountain West, you understand that more than most.
 The first and easiest step is always water conservation.

-For those who have participated in my workshops this season, you may have heard me talk about the City of Bozeman’s Water Conservation Initiative.
+If you live in the Gallatin Valley area, you may have seen the City of Bozeman’s Water Conservation Initiative.
 As Bozeman grows, the city has identified water conservation as the single largest source of water for Bozeman’s future.
 Even if you don’t live in Bozeman, there is a Planting & Outdoor Watering Guide which gives you great suggestions in terms of drought tolerant perennial plants for both sun and shade.
 Many of these plants are edible, medicinal, attract beneficial insects and create wildlife habitat.
 What’s more is that you can get rebates from the city if you buy these plants or install rain sensors or drip irrigation systems.
 So with a little planning and design, you can install an ecological garden for free or with very little investment!

 Of course, not everything we would like to grow as gardeners, especially when it comes to fresh fruits and vegetables, is drought tolerant.
 In spite of this, there are still a variety of ways to keep water use to a minimum while maximizing our yields.